imt-mobisyst/tiledland/README.md

-# Tiled-Land: Polygon-based simulation engine.
+# TiledLand: Polygon-based simulation engine.

-Polygon-based interconnected tiles to model an environment and mobile objects inside.
+The main idea is to model a plan world as a polygon-based interconnected tiles for the environment and to add mobile objects inside.
 This project targets a map of an environment as a 2.5 dimensions model structured as a collection of linked cells with convex borders.

-Its is more a sandbox project to test ideas than an optimized, ready-to-use and well documented toolbox.
+Its is more a sandbox project to test approaches than an optimized, ready-to-use and well documented toolbox.

 The project relies on [Cairo](https://pypi.org/project/pycairo/) and [pygame](https://pypi.org/project/pygame/) library for rendering example and [shapely](https://pypi.org/project/shapely), itself based on [geos](https://pypi.org/project/pygame/) for geometric primitives.